-This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian novel, "After the Bubbles."
+This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian series, The Touchers: "After the Bubbles" and "Soldier Girl."
 This page contains blog entries from January 1, 2010 - December 28, 2010.

 Making a scene - December 28, 2010

 I'm still writing about my evil villainess and, this morning, I thought I had finished the back-story and would be writing the last scene of the chapter.
 But then a funny thing happened: I didn't create the scene I had expected to write.
 I wrote another flashback scene instead.

 That's both the fun and frustration of fiction writing for me.
 Like Forrest Gump's box of chocolates, when I sit at the computer to write, I never know what I'm going to get.
 The characters take over and do their own thing.
 But I'm hopeful that, tomorrow, my characters will allow me to compose the scene I intended to write today.
 We'll see.

 Dastardly villains - December 24, 2010